orbbec/OrbbecSDK_v2/scripts/env_setup/obsensor_metadata_win10.md

 # obsensor_metadata_win10

-This document introduces the process for getting metadata from Orbbec cameras with UVC protocal on Windows system.
+This document introduces the process for getting metadata from cameras with UVC protocal on Windows system.
 The following process has been verified on Windows 10 and Windows 11.

 ## Registering Metadata Using a Script